Trump Orders An Additional 1,500 Troops To The Middle East

 Acting Defense Secretary Patrick Shanahan told The Washington Post Thursday that the deployments were about deterrence, "not war."

-Trump withdrew the United States from the 2015 Iran nuclear accord a year ago, and the rhetoric between Tehran and Washington been increasingly belligerent.
+Trump withdrew the United States from the 2015 Iran nuclear accord a year ago, and the rhetoric between Tehran and Washington has been increasingly belligerent.
 Iran recently announced that it would accelerate uranium enrichment if other countries don't help it mitigate economic sanctions imposed by the Trump administration.

-Also on Friday, members of Congress said the Trump administration is selling more arms to Saudi Arabia and the United Arab Emirates without the usual congressional approval.
+Also on Friday, Secretary of State Mike Pompeo announced the U.S. is selling $8.1 billion in weapons and military supplies to Saudi Arabia, the United Arab Emirates and Jordan.
+In a written statement, Pompeo said the sales are meant to "deter Iranian aggression."

+Pompeo said the equipment includes aircraft maintenance, munitions and other supplies.
+Letters provided to NPR show the sales include laser-guided bombs.

+Members of Congress protested that the Trump administration is selling the arms without the usual congressional approval.

-Sen. Bob Menendez, a Democrat from New Jersey who is the ranking member of the Senate Foreign Relations Committee, said the administration informed Congress that it was invoking an obscure provision to avoid the congressional approval usually required.
+Sen. Bob Menendez, a Democrat from New Jersey who is the ranking member on the Senate Foreign Relations Committee, said the administration informed Congress that it was invoking an obscure provision that circumvents the usual procedure.

 "In trying to explain this move, the Administration failed to even identify which legal mechanism it thinks it is using," Menendez said in a statement.

-Arms sales to both countries have been criticized as supporting the war in Yemen, in which the Saudi-led coalition has repeatedly killed civilians and stands accused of indiscriminate air strikes.
+Arms sales to Saudi Arabia and the UAE have been criticized as supporting the war in Yemen, in which the Saudi-led coalition has repeatedly killed civilians and stands accused of indiscriminate airstrikes.

 In his remarks Friday, Trump also discussed the possibility of pardoning military service members charged with war crimes.
 He told reporters that he hasn't "done anything yet" and was considering issuing pardons for some service members after their courts-martial.